aiven/devportal/docs/products/postgresql/concepts/pg-connection-pooling.rst

 Connection pooling in Aiven for PostgreSQL® services allows you to maintain very large numbers of connections to a database while minimizing the consumption of server resources.

 Aiven for PostgreSQL connection pooling uses `PgBouncer <https://www.pgbouncer.org/>`_ to manage the database connection.
-Each pool can handle up to 5000 database client connections.
+**Each pool can handle minimum 5000 up to 500 * GB of RAM in the service plan and <= 50000 client connections.**
 Unlike when you connect directly to the PostgreSQL® server, each client connection does not require a separate backend process on the server.
 PgBouncer automatically inserts the client queries and only uses a limited number of actual backend connections, leading to lower resource usage on the server and better total performance.

 Why connection pooling?
 ------------------------